Resources

 Current research activities and projects being carried out by program faculty and/or students:

-Workplace assessment and design; safety communication in multilingual environments; evacuation modeling; patient handling in restricted spaces; evaluation and control of work-related musculoskeletal disorders; personal protective equipment design manpower studies; operations research applications to occupational safety; ergonomics/human factors.
+Workplace assessment and design; safety communication; evacuation modeling; manual material handling; evaluation and control of work-related musculoskeletal disorders; operations research applications to occupational safety; ergonomics/human factors; technological innovation and adoption; artificial intelligence.

 FACULTY